AFLplusplus/AFLplusplus/README.md

   * Custom mutator by a library (instead of Python) by kyakdan

-  * unicorn_mode which allows fuzzing of binaries from completely different platforms (integration provided by domenukk)
+  * Unicron mode which allows fuzzing of binaries from completely different platforms (integration provided by domenukk)

-  * laf-intel or CompCov support for llvm_mode, qemu_mode and unicorn_mode
+  * LAF-Intel or CompCov support for llvm_mode, qemu_mode and unicorn_mode

   * NeverZero patch for afl-gcc, llvm_mode, qemu_mode and unicorn_mode which prevents a wrapping map value to zero, increases coverage